minzhaolyu/MinzhaoLyu.github.io/_pages/about.md

 I am currently working as a **Research Associate** in the [**Programmable Networking Lab**](https://www.capabilities.unsw.edu.au/software-defined-networking-cyber-intelligence) at the **University of New South Wales (UNSW)**, Sydney, Australia.
 I received my **B.Eng.
 (First Class Hons.)** and **Ph.D.** degree from the University of New South Wales, Sydney, Australia in 2017 and 2022 respectively.

-My current research interests encompass **computer networks** with a specific focus on **network measurement** for **multimedia Quality-of-Experience** and **cybersecurity**, leveraging novel tehniques of programmable networks, data-driven analytics, and machine learning.
+My current research interests encompass **computer networks** with a specific focus on **network measurement** for **multimedia Quality-of-Experience** and **cybersecurity**, leveraging novel techniques of programmable networks, data-driven analytics, and machine learning.

 The website also contains a list of my publications, blogs, teaching and professional services.
 You may also find my profile at [Google Scholar](https://scholar.google.com.au/citations?hl=en&user=6oFRlVcAAAAJ) and [ResearchGate](https://www.researchgate.net/profile/Minzhao-Lyu).